How to Use Global Search

 To use global search, enter keywords that map to all or part of a record name or ID in the search field at the top of any page.
 You can quickly move the cursor to the search field by pressing Alt+G.

-Global search keywords can be made up of letters, numbers, dashes, underscores, and % wildcards.
-Any other characters entered in keywords are considered white space.
-You can use OR as a separator in global search keywords.
-You can include a prefix in keywords to narrow the search by record type.
-A search prefix is made up of all or some of the letters of a record type plus a colon or a caret.
-For example, you could use it: to search for items.
+Global search keywords can include letters, numbers, dashes, underscores, and % wildcards.
+Any other characters count as spaces.
+You can use OR to separate keywords in global search.
+You can add a prefix to keywords to narrow the search by record type.
+A search prefix uses some or all letters of a record type, plus a colon or caret.
+For example, use it: to search for items.

-For successful global searches, use keywords between 3 and 32 characters long.
-If a keyword is longer than 32 characters, all additional characters are ignored.
-If a keyword has less than 3 characters or is not unique, your search may not return the results you expect when you are searching over a large amount of data.
+For best results, use keywords between 3 and 32 characters.
+Anything longer is cut off, and if a keyword is too short or not unique, you may not get the results you expect when searching over a large amount of data.

-By default, global search provides a list of suggested matches as you type.
-You can select a suggested match or press Enter to return all matching results.
+By default, global search shows a list of suggested matches as you type.
+You can select one or press Enter to see all matching results.

-By default, global search results are sorted by record type, and within each record type, by name or ID.
-To sort results by name or ID, without dividing them by record type, you can enable the Global Search Sort by Name/ID option at Home > Set Preferences on the Analytics subtab.
+By default, global search sorts results by record type, then by name or ID.
+To sort only by name or ID, you can enable the Global Search Sort by Name/ID option at Home > Set Preferences on the Analytics subtab.

 Important: